luigisaetta/oci_langgraph/README.md

 ## Features available
 * **Checkpointing** integrated with LangGraph
 * Integration with **OCI APM**
+* A reranker base on a LLM, highly configurable
 * Classes to simplify integration with **OCI Queue**

 ## Examples